Whitescan/PlayerPlot/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 See `CONTRIBUTING` for more information.

+#### Translations

+We are always looking to expand and improve Player Plot's localization.
+If you want to help us translate Player Plot into your native language, join the Player Plot [Crowdin project](https://crowdin.com/project/player-plot).

 <!-- LICENSE -->
 ## License